jw120/mal/jw-c/README.md

 Todo
-  - Tidy
+  - combined mal_exception/str
+  - New logic for debug
-  - Tests for core
+  - Tidy - tests for all, comments for all - done core and env
-  - More tests
   - debug levels?
 1 for mal level, 2 for internal.
 Better util for mal errors
   - function to show env
-  - do we need the internal_errors - use assert instead, combined mal_exception/str, no pretty print for exception
+  -  no pretty print for exception

+readline
+pcre
-using only libs builtin on mac readline pcre using C11 (anonymous unions/structs)
+using C11 (anonymous unions/structs)
+more tests than other versions as c is flaky..

 Think about how to manage memory
 - mal atoms all on heap? collections with malloc?